canjs/canjs/guides/getting-started-tutorial/models.md

 - - - -
 **In this Chapter**
- - can.Model
+ - `can.Model`
- - can.fixture
+ - `can.fixture`
- - Connecting can.Models with can.Components
+ - Connecting `can.Model`s with `can.Component`s

 Get the code for: [chapter 4](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-4_canjs-getting-started.zip?raw=true)

 - - -

 The next item we're going to go over is [can.Model](../docs/can.Model.html).
 Models make interacting with JSON REST services *really easy*.
 They do this by encapsulating most of the code required to connect to a service and managing the data the service returns.
-Additionally, can.Model extends [can.Map](../docs/can.Map.html), meaning that the objects returned have all of the features of a can.Map, such as being observable.
+Additionally, `can.Model` extends [can.Map](../docs/can.Map.html), meaning that the objects returned have all of the features of a `can.Map`, such as being observable.

-We'll use a can.Model to provide data for our restaurant list.
+We'll use a `can.Model` to provide data for our restaurant list.

 In the `models` folder, create a file called `site_models.js` and add the following code:

 ```
-/**
- * Restaurants Model
- */
 var RestaurantModel = can.Model.extend({
   findAll: 'GET /restaurants'
 }, {